commonsharp/SurvivalProject-Server/README.md

 * The guild rank of new players in the room is '?' instead of being the true rank.

 # 07/04/2017
+* Guilds: You can join a guild using the guild-join chat command.
 * Guilds: You are notified when someone from your guild joins your server.
 * Guilds: You are notified when someone from your guild leaves your server.
 * Guilds: You can send guild messages now.